009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 We chose the Crips-DM methology (Cross-Industry-Process for Data Mining) as an approach for our project.
 CrispDM ensures a structured approach and can be used for any projects related to Data Science.

 On the following illustration the typical phases of the model are shown.
 It is not a linear process and moving back and forth between different phases as it is always required.
-The arrows in the following illustration show the most important and frequent dependencies between phases and the outer circle sympolizes the cyclic nature of data mining itself.
+The arrows in the following illustration show the most important and frequent dependencies between phases and the outer circle symbolizes the cyclic nature of data mining itself.

 ![Bildschirmfoto 2021-08-13 um 09 02 47](https://user-images.githubusercontent.com/83067079/129317858-ebc68bf6-b046-454f-8780-8782f8b3f1b1.png)